Welcome to Trybal Revival Gardens

 Community Garden Update

-After a successful run at operating a community garden for eight or nine years, we have closed the gate.
+After a successful run at operating a community garden for ten years, we have closed the gate.
 This was a tough call to make and several factors contributed to our decision to discontinue the community garden.
-We had dwindling interest from the community (although we had a couple of die-hard gardeners that had been with us from the beginning!); about a third of the garden had become significantly more shaded than it was when we started; and the never-ending battle against the quack-grass proved more than we could to keep up with.
-With all these factors combined with the simple fact that we are not getting any younger, we determined that Trybal Revival Community Garden would close.
+We had dwindling interest from the community (although we had a couple of die-hard gardeners that had been with us from the beginning!); about a third of the garden had become significantly more shaded than it was when we started; and the never-ending battle against the quack-grass proved more than we could keep up with.
+All these factors combined with the simple fact that we are not getting any younger, we determined that Trybal Revival Community Garden would close.
 We are now in a process of removing the garden beds and planning a transition to a more naturalized green-space with shrubs, natives plants, flowers and perhaps just a few raised beds.

 Eco-Garden to Pocket Community

-Over the past five or six years we had been developing the block to the east of us, which we referred to as the Trybal Revival Eastside Eco-garden (TREE), into an edible landscape using principles of permaculture; we also had a good sized production garden in that space.
+Over the past seven years we had been developing the block to the east of us, which we referred to as the Trybal Revival Eastside Eco-garden (TREE), into an edible landscape using principles of permaculture; we also had a good sized production garden in that space.
 This property did not belong to us, we were caring for the property through the Kalamazoo Land Bank’s “adopt-a-lot” program.
 It was previously blighted property where abandoned houses had been demolished, and the property was in need of revitalization.
 Over the years we established and maintained the property as a productive orchard and attractive green space on the east side of Kalamazoo.

 Forming a Smaller Circle